dotnet/docs-aspire/docs/deployment/azure/aca-deployment.md

 ---
-title: Deploy .NET Aspire apps to Azure using Bicep
+title: Deploy .NET Aspire apps to Azure Container Apps
-description: Learn how to use Bicep and the Azure CLI to deploy .NET Aspire apps to Azure. ms.date: 11/13/2023
+description: Learn how to use Bicep, the Azure CLI, and Azure Developer CLI to deploy .NET Aspire apps to Azure. ms.date: 11/13/2023
 zone_pivot_groups: azure-development-tool
 ---